-But once you learn a few special tricks, you’ll see just how easy it is.
-So below, I’m going to show you exactly how to grow peppers from seed, step-by-step.
+Once you learn a few of my special tricks, you’ll see just how simple it can be.
+In this guide, I’m going to show you exactly how to grow peppers from seed, step-by-step.

-I’ll cover everything from the best method to use, when to start, planting instructions, germination time, seedling identification and care, transplanting, fixing common problems, faqs, and more!
+I’ll cover everything from the best method to use, when to start, and planting instructions, to germination time, seedling identification and care, transplanting, and more.

 Growing Peppers From Seed